 Many people think that Valentine’s Day movies are strictly for adults.
 However, that’s just not the case.
 If you’re celebrating the day with kids, there are plenty of V-Day-themed films suitable for them.
 Movies which focus on topics like friendship and loyalty are usually the best.
 We recommend Beauty and the Beast, Lady and the Tramp, Gnomeo and Juliet, Enchanted, and Shrek.
 Snuggle on the couch as a family, dim the lights, and feast on Valentine’s Day treats as you watch the movie together.

 If you want to spread the love this Valentine’s Day, why not encourage your family to carry out random acts of kindness.
 The term random act of kindness refers to an unexpected act of charity or helpfulness.
 Whilst it’s usually done for a stranger, they can also be done for family and friends.
 One great idea for a ROAK on Valentine’s Day is to get a bunch of red roses and then encourage your kids to pass them out to people.
-For example, if you’re going to a café, they could pass one to the waitress, or at school, their teacher.
+For example, if you’re going to a café, they could pass one to the waitress, or during education

 ROAKs can make people smile and feel good about themselves, so what better time is there to do them than Valentine’s Day?
 Doing something nice for someone without expecting anything in return is surely one of the best ways to show kindness and love.